IACA is about Cure as well as Care, even when Cure is no longer possible.

 - To impact palliative care services provided to cancer patients across India by ensuring a well-qualified workforce

-This scholarship training is available for a total of 10 pairs (20 fellows) per year, consisting of one doctor and one nurse at the six palliative care centers across India.
+This scholarship training is available for a total of 10 pairs (20 fellows) per year, consisting of one doctor and one nurse at the seven palliative care centers across India.
 Each center is expected to enroll two pairs of candidates in a year for the training program.

 Fellows will be required to provide a mid-term progress report after 6 months of completion of the course to IACA, the host institution, and Pallium India.
 After submitting 6 monthly reports, the candidate will be awarded a fellowship certificate.